alejandrogzi/gtfsort/README.md

     <img align=center height=750 src="./supp/order.png">
 </p>

-- All the values presented herein represent the average of five consecutive iterations for each species, encompassing both time and memory usage.
+- All the values presented herein represent the average of ten consecutive iterations for each species, encompassing both time and memory usage.

 - In light of the notably extended computation times associated with AGAT-complete and AGAT-parse, we have expressed the time values for these tools in their decimal form (divided by 10) for enhanced clarity during visualization.

 - All benchmark assessments were conducted on an AMD Ryzen 7 5700X with 128 GB of RAM.

-## Limitations

-At the time gtfsort is being publicly available, only accepts GTF2.5 and GTF3 formats.
-Would be interesting to allow users to specify their custom order in an argument (e.g., --parent gene --middle mRNA --child exon,TSS,intron).

 ## References
 1. https://agat.readthedocs.io/en/latest/gxf.html